lortza/lortza.github.io/_posts/2017-07-13-ruby-snippets.md

   - commenting your closing ruby method `end`s or closing javascript `}` braces
   - building our your `initialize(args)` like `@name = args[:name]`s

-Also, just in case you want to reference a snippet you've already made, check out this post I recently wrote about <a href="http://localflavormarketing.com/how-to-access-your-sublime-snippets/">how to easily access your existing snippets</a>.
+Also, in case you want to reference a snippet you've already made, check out this post I recently wrote about <a href="http://localflavormarketing.com/how-to-access-your-sublime-snippets/">how to easily access your existing snippets</a>.